 Caring for Your Own Dead

-Scroll down that page to find general guidelines and the death record processing form to file a Death Record (which gets you the Death Certificate & Medical Examiner's Permit you need).
+Scroll down vitalrecords.health.utah.gov/death to find general guidelines and the death record processing form to "File a Death Record" (which allows you to get the Death Certificate & Burial Transit Permit you need to care for your own dead).

 Caution